lifeng68/lxc-expose-port/README.md

 Copy lxc-expose-port to /etc/lxc.
 Then, in your container config, add something like this:

-    lxc.network.script.up = /etc/lxc/lxc-expose-port 8080:80 2222:22
+    lxc.network.script.up = /etc/lxc/lxc-expose-port 8080:80 2222:22 udp/9999:9999
     lxc.network.script.down = /etc/lxc/lxc-expose-port

-The example above will cause the host's port 8080 to be forwarded to port 80 of the container, and will also forward port 2222 to port 22 of the container.
+The example above will cause the host's TCP ports 8080 and 2222 to be forwarded to ports 80 and 22 of the container, and will also forward UDP port 9999 to port 9999 of the container.

 # Usage with LXC Web Panel